 As can be seen in the pros & cons section above there are quite a few more cons than pros.
 There are a number of comments pointing out that the unit is very cheaply made and some folks report having difficulty getting the dials to turn properly (the stitch dial for example).
 Furthermore some owners feel that parts of the machine may easily break.
 Also, there are many comments (across multiple websites) indicating that buyers had received their sewing machine in a box that had been previously opened and in some cases had parts or accessories missing.

 Consumers report that the machine frequently skips stitches or the thread breaks.
 The troubleshooting portion of the owners manual has some potential solutions to these problems but they seem to have limited effect.
-Singer have published a manual for the QuickFix and you can find it here.
 We have also found a few videos below which may help when inserting the bobbin, threading the sewing machine, and stitching.

 Key Sewing Machine Features